 According to a study presented at the ESMO Congress immunoonkologicheskom 2017, a new connection can restore the immune response in patients with melanoma.

-"Inhibitors of control points are standard immunotherapy for the treatment of metastatic melanoma, - says Dr. Sapna Patel, lead author, assistant of the Department of Medical Oncology, University of Texas. - However, many patients do not respond to therapy, since there myeloid suppressor cells. "
+"Inhibitors of control points are standard immunotherapy for the treatment of metastatic melanoma, - says Dr. Sapna Patel, lead author, Department of Oncology, University of Texas Medical Assistant. - However, many patients do not respond to therapy, since there myeloid suppressor cells. "

 In animal studies omaveloksolon inhibited the suppressor cells and restores the immune activity.
-Suppressor cells derived from myeloid, nitrogenous produce radicals that modify the receptors on the tumor surface, to hide it from cytotoxic lymphocytes, which kill tumor cells.
+Suppressor cells derived from myeloid, nitrogenous produce radicals that modify the receptor on the surface of the tumor, to hide it from cytotoxic lymphocytes, which kill tumor cells.
 Omaveloksolon inhibits nitrogen radicals and restores antitumor immune system.

 Scientists have investigated the safety and effectiveness omaveloksolona in combination with inhibitors of control points.
 The study included 30 patients with unresectable or metastatic melanoma .
 The overall incidence of an immune response was 57%.
 The average response time - 19 weeks.
 Serious side effects associated with omaveloksolonom, was not, and it is well tolerated in combination with ipilimumab or nivolumabom.

 "The results indicate that omaveloksolon can overcome resistance to inhibitors of control points, - says Dr. Patel. - This is one of the first studies showing a significant response rate in patients with melanoma.
 Further studies to increase the dose, as well as translational tissue experiments to understand the effect of this combination therapy. "